A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: Abstract

 \section{Abstract}

-A \emph{performance regression} is a degradation of software performance due to a change in code.
-A common way to identify such regressions is to manually create tests for them.
-This is known as \emph{regression testing}.
-Although widely used, regression testing can be slow and error-prone due to its historically manual nature.
-Moreover, such tests' utility is usually constrained by the expertise of the developer creating them.
-Due to these limitations, researchers have turned their attention to the automatic generation of regression tests.
-In this paper, we present \scheme\ -- a novel approach to automate regression testing that utilizes three core techniques: \emph{(i)} zero-positive learning, \emph{(ii)} autoencoders, and \emph{(iii)} hardware telemetry.
+The field of \emph{machine programming} (MP), the automation of the development of software, is making notable research advances.
+This is, in part, due to the emergence of a wide range of novel techniques in machine learning.
+In this paper, we apply MP to the automation of software performance regression testing.
+A \emph{performance regression} is a software performance degradation caused by a code change.
+We present \emph{ \scheme\ } -- a novel approach to automate regression testing that utilizes three core techniques: \emph{(i)} zero-positive learning, \emph{(ii)} autoencoders, and \emph{(iii)} hardware telemetry.
 We demonstrate \scheme's generality and efficacy against 3 types of performance regressions across 10 real performance bugs in 7 benchmark and open-source programs.
 On average, \scheme\ exhibits 4\% profiling overhead and accurately diagnoses more performance bugs than prior state-of-the-art approaches.
+Thus far, \scheme\ has produced no false negatives.